-I will be teaching a Spring 2019 Computational Text Analysis course for undergraduates as part of the new interdisciplinary Data Science minor at the University of Notre Dame.
+I will be teaching a Spring 2019 Text Analysis for Social Science course for undergraduates as part of the new interdisciplinary Data Science minor at the University of Notre Dame.
 I will update this page as I make progress on developing the course.

 Here’s the syllabus.